TLara1/TLara1.github.io/_pages/other_interests.md

 </div>

 <div align="justify">
 I have played the clarinet for 12 years, first with the Decatur High School Wind Ensemble and currently with the MIT Wind Ensemble.
-In high school I played with the Georgia District Honour band and more recently, I played for two years with the <a href="https://www.youtube.com/channel/UCVtU0-ALytaxlR68Tv8xZ2g">MIT Video Game Orchestra (VGO)</a>.
-I also occasionally play with chamber groups such as the  <a href="https://ribotones.mit.edu/">MIT Ribotones </a>.
+In high school, I played with the Georgia District Honour band, and more recently, I played for two years with the <a href="https://www.youtube.com/channel/UCVtU0-ALytaxlR68Tv8xZ2g">MIT Video Game Orchestra (VGO)</a>.
+I also occasionally play with chamber groups such as the <a href="https://ribotones.mit.edu/">MIT Ribotones</a>, a group of MIT students who perform in retirement homes in the Boston and Cambridge area.
 </div>

 <div align="justify">
     My favourite pieces include Crussel's Third Clarinet Concerto Op.
-11, Busoni's Clarient Concertino Op.
+11, Busoni's Clarinet Concertino Op.
 47, Cavallini's <em>Adagio e Tarantella</em>, and Weber's Clarinet Concertino Op.
 26.
 </div>